sohskd/FileUtility/README.md

     - You may unzip the zip file to view the contents where the files will be of the maximum size specified during the file compression step

 - Step 2
     - Remove the unzipped folder in the Test Output Directory before running the decompression command.
-There should only be zip files in the Test Output Directory
+    - **<u>There should only be zip files in the Test Output Directory</u>**
     - Run the following command with 2 inputs (Test Output Directory Path, Test Decompressed Directory) (eg `mvn spring-boot:run -Dspring-boot.run.arguments="C:\Des\Projects\FileUtil\TestOutputs,C:\Des\Projects\FileUtil\TestDecom"`)